rtCamp/transcoder/README.md

 #### 1.0.0 ####
 Initial release

-Transcoder 1.2.1, with transcoding status filter update and bug fixes.
+Transcoder 1.2.2, with support for load balancing server.